Mikoyan MiG-21 Book Review

 With some of the air forces, some of the serial data is sketchy, but when you get into the Warsaw Pact tables, holy cow!, the detail is outstanding.
 The EGAF tables, for example, map out the EGAF bort numbers, the airframe type (complete with article number), airframe number, in-service date, unit assigned, Luftwaffe side number assigned after assimilation, and good notes on each aircraft's colors and fate.
 While it would have interesting to see these tables cover the Soviet Air Force as well, there is no doubt that the book would have been significantly thicker.

-This is another excellent title from Midland Publications and fills another void in the published information about this aircraft.
-Highly recommended!
+This is (was) another excellent title from Midland Publications and fills another void in the published information about this aircraft.
+Highly recommended (if you can find a copy at a reasonable price)!